PROSPECT HILL FORGE: The Blacksmithing Classroom

 Natural fiber clothing (synthetics tend to either melt and stick to skin, or burn far too well).

-Closed toe shoes (preferably leather, preferably high-topped).
+Closed toe shoes (preferably leather, preferably high-topped... but sneakers are sufficient.).

 Long pants that cover the tops of the shoes (yes, even in the summer).